renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - including renaming the file.
 - Right now, the *Basic Rules* chapter is... fucked up and mostly asides.
   - And right now the definition of "basic proficiency" appears to be in a side-bar, which isn't ideal.
+- Write the rules for *recovering raw materials*; I'm thinking scrounging, "gathering professions", and breaking things down.
+  - And fix the time-table for producing recipes; it's out of whack right now.

 ## Editing Notes